 The Warehouse Hotel

 Located along the banks of Singapore River, the godown that houses The Warehouse Hotel harks back more than a century—it was once a spice trading hub, then an illegal distillery, and even a discotheque in the 1980s.
 Now, however, it is one of the city’s most stylish hotels.
-The rooms (from SGD 255/night) are decked in industrial-chic décor, with wooden panels and sleek beams, and feature a neutral colour palette.
+The rooms are decked in industrial-chic décor, with wooden panels and sleek beams, and feature a neutral colour palette.
 After admiring your room, climb up to the rooftop infinity pool for a panoramic view of the Singapore River and Robertson Quay neighbourhood.
 Then break for a meal at Po, the hotel’s restaurant that whips up modern Singaporean cuisine such as Iberico satay (grilled skewered meats) and Hokkien mee (wok-fried noodles) with Carabinero prawns.

 The Warehouse Hotel.
 320 Havelock Road, Singapore 169628. +65 6828 0000.